-Victoria’s marquee track meet, the 2013 edition of the annual Victoria Track Classic, is celebrating its 25th year on Friday, July 5th at the University of Victoria’s Centennial Stadium.
+The 2013 edition of the annual Victoria Track Classic is celebrating its 25th year on Friday, July 5th at the University of Victoria’s Centennial Stadium.
 One of the meet’s (and Canada’s) most talented veterans Gary Reed will be there, not as an athlete, but as a fan of the sport.
 “I will cherish my Victoria days forever,” said Reed, upon reflection of his time in the city as an elite competitor.
 The main event and the finale will be the “Gary Reed 800m” race, to honour his accomplishments and dedication to the event.

 Reed retired in 2011 to work in real estate in Vancouver and set up the Reed Athletics Fund.
 The RAF mission is to provide support to Canadian men and women attempting to participate in the Olympics and World Championships in the sport of track and field (“athletics”) during the developmental phase of their sporting careers.

-Not long after the three nations meet, a five nations meet between Canada, USA, Japan, Australia and New Zealand on July 7th 1973 took place in Centennial Stadium.
-The great John Walker of New Zealand achieved his first ever sub-four minute mile here.
-Walker went on to run the most sub-four minute miles in history.
+Not long after the three nations meet, a five-nation meet between Canada, USA, Japan, Australia, and New Zealand on July 7th 1973 took place in Centennial Stadium.
+The great John Walker of New Zealand achieved his first-ever sub-four-minute mile here.
+Walker went on to run the most sub-four-minute miles in history.
 He is knighted and is generally considered the greatest miler/1500m runner ever.
-“Victoria brings back memories where I ran my first sub-four minute mile and took eight seconds off my personal best time.
+“Victoria brings back memories where I ran my first sub-four-minute mile and took eight seconds off my personal best time.
 That mile was the start of many.
-I ended up running 128 sub-four minute miles all together.
+I ended up running 128 sub-four-minute miles altogether.
 But the first will last forever,” said Walker when asked about the event.

 Ron Bowker who was the race director at the time said, “I put Walker in the “B” section because he was still a 4:06 miler at that time.
 After the race, he wanted to speak to me about being put in the “B” section, after a few heated words, I let him know that he probably would not have run sub-four if he wasn’t so angry about being put in the “B” section.
 After a beer, things smoothed over; he ended up running 3:58.8 and I reminded him of my role in his first sub-four mile every time I saw him after that,” chuckled Bowker.